olivcha/Simple-Face-Recognition_Computer-vision/README.md

 If facing issues with dlib installation, you might have to download a dlib wheel from GitHub or other online sources and install it directly from there.

-Created thanks to (https://www.youtube.com/watch?v=tl2eEBFEHqM "Idently") account on YouTube.
+Created thanks to [Idently](https://www.youtube.com/watch?v=tl2eEBFEHqM) account on YouTube.